-Some general advice:
+Some general advice

-- I wouldn’t eat or buy in a place where animals are kicked or hit or otherwise treated badly.
+If you spot seemingly stray animals at your hotel/in a restaurant, ask about them and ask if anything is done about their welfare.
+I wouldn’t eat or buy in a place where animals are kicked or hit or otherwise treated badly.
 I am finding this difficult to judge sometimes.
 However, I have come across places that keep some well-fed cats or dogs, and I am much more likely to patronize these.

-- Don’t feed stray animals form restaurant tables.
+Don’t feed stray animals form restaurant tables.
 I think business owners absolutely hate it, it may annoy other customers who do not have the animal-loving streak, and may lead to more animals coming to beg and to animals being destroyed.

-- Check before you travel whether there is a local shelter and visit if you can, take some donation of food, bedding or cash, and maybe help out for a few hours.
+Check before you travel whether there is a local shelter and visit if you can, take some donation of food, bedding or cash, and maybe help out for a few hours.

-- If you want to feed hungry animals, buy some dry food locally and fed them away from the hotel/restaurant.
+If you want to feed hungry animals, buy some dry food locally and fed them away from the hotel/restaurant.
 Try to give them water at the same time.
 Bear in mind they will be left fending for themselves once the tourist season ends.

 First, be sure that the animal does not belong to anyone.
 Generally, animals must be checked, vaccinated and issued with a pet passport.
 So you will need a vet.
 Check with your airline if it takes animals.
 Pets can be transported in the cabin (tends to be safer) and in the hold (must be considered for larger animals) and of course their flights must be booked.
-Here is a list of some airlines’ pet travel policy, and a really useful guide is also on Officialpethotels, but it is probably best to check directly with the airline, and also book the animal on the flight.
+Here is a list of some airlines’ pet travel policy, but it is probably best to check directly with the airline, and also book the animal on the flight.
 At present, Lufthansa and Germanwings, KLM, Air France, Austrian Airlines and Vueling, among others, carry pets in the cabin.

 If you fly with a pet-compatible airline, you can also sign up to bring home a pet to their new family.
 In Germany, Flugpate is quite a popular site, and I wonder if this practice exists on other countries, especially as many airlines allow pets to travel?